E3SM-Project/polaris/docs/developers_guide/framework/model.md

 Namelist values are replaced by the files (or options, see below) in the sequence they are given.
-This way, you can add the namelist substitutions for the test group first, and then override those with the replacements for the task or step.
+This way, you can add the namelist substitutions for that are common to related tasks first, and then override those with the replacements that are specific to the task or step.

 (dev-step-add-model-config-options)=